Olli/rustyblocks/README.md

 here you should know how to do that otherwise go to Youtube and watch some of this excellent Linux introduction videos)

+## How to configure?

+It's basically the same way you do it with dwmblocks.
+In src/blocks.rs is your block config and you can add commands which are executed periodically.
+Just don't forget to rerun cargo build -r and copy the binary from target to .local/bin or where you like it to be.

 ## Can I contribute?

 Yes off course ... just open a pull request but at the end this program should stay simple.